 The first paragraph states that the offeror is to publish an offer document within six weeks of submission of the offer.
-The publication is to occur in accordance with the stipulations in the Financial Instruments Trading Act (1991:980) regarding such offer documents as referred to in Chapter 2a of the Act.
-Section 11 of the Chapter 2 of the Act, which in turn refers to Chapter 2, sections 29-31, requires the offeror to publish the offer document on its website and entitles any shareholders who so request to receive a paper copy of the document free of charge.
+The publication is to occur in accordance with the stipulations in the Financial Instruments Trading Act (1991:980) regarding such offer documents as referred to in.
+Chapter 2a of the Act.
+Section 11 of the Chapter 2 of the Act, which in turn refers to Chapter 2, sections 29-31, requires the offeror to Act refers to the provisions in the European Parliament and European Council's Regulation (EU) 2017/1129 (EU Prospectus Regulation) that also apply to offer documents.
+These provisions primarily mean that the offeror may publish the offer document on its website and entitles any.
+However, shareholders who so request are to receive a paperhard copy of the offer document free of charge.
 At the time of publication, Rule I.4 also applies, which means for example that the offer document is also to be sent to the Marketplace and to the Swedish Securities Council, as well as to the offeree company in order for it to be made available on the offeree company's website.